warashibetrader/warashibetrader.github.io/_posts/2022-02-25-feature-list.md

 title: "A growing list of reasons to use Transact"
 ---

-Here is an updated list of some of the more interesting features on Transact:
+Here is an up-to-date list of some of the more interesting features on [Transact](https://transactcc.github.io/):

 #### Features